0xHamy/markdown-moment/README.md

 - [ ] Create search & filter for courses so that you can search for courses by name & filter them by one or multiple topics & by default show only English courses but add options to show courses in other languages
 	- [ ] Create the same course in French
 	- [ ] Ensure it works
+- [ ] Create overview page for every course, this will contain contents of creator.yaml in a very beautified manner

+---

 - [ ] Add logs for all actions
 - [ ] Add strict CSP rules & localize everything
 - [ ] Add appropriate messages for when you finish courses & stuff